NoahWanless/fast_matrix/README.md

 (although i dont this will be very fast or efficient)

 list of features i am going to hopefully add:
--Matrix addition/subtraction
+-Matrix addition/subtraction Yes
--Matrix multiplication
+-Matrix multiplication Not yet
--Matrix vector product
+-Matrix vector product Yes
--Matrix scalar product
+-Matrix scalar product YEs
--Determinent calcuator (most likely wont happen but we'll see) -A good python wrapper for everthing
+-A good python wrapper for everthing
--Ability to increase dimensions of the matrix -Calcuate transpose
+-Ability to increase dimensions of the matrix  Not yet -Calcuate transpose Yes
 -and maybe more

 additional reported issues may or may not get fixed as im pretty busy and this is for my own learning, but